-If you drive a bus, taxi, shuttle, or any kind of passenger service vehicle, there are things you must do.
-This page contains more information about when a passenger endorsement might be required, and other information you need to know about carrying passengers.
+If you drive a bus, taxi, shuttle or any kind of passenger service vehicle, there are things you must do.
+This page contains information about when a passenger endorsement might be required, and information about carrying passengers.

 If you drive a bus, taxi or shuttle, you must have a passenger endorsement.